-Financial Statement - Form 94/94A: Form 94A is a simplified Financial Statement, which is required for establishing Child Support, Form 94 is a detailed Financial Statement, which will be required in matters involving Section 7 expenses under the Federal Child Support Guidelines, also known as special and extraordinary expenses. expenses, claim for undue hardship, spousal support, property division, etc. These forms set out a person's income from all sources and estimates monthly expenses.
-A financial statement also lists a person's assets and debts (what a person owes).
-The court form requires that a financial statement
+Financial Statement - Form 94: This is a document that sets out a person's income from all sources and estimates monthly expenses.
+A financial statement also lists a person's assets and debts (what a person owns and what a person owes).
+The court form requires that a financial statement be sworn under oath.

-G
+- G -

 - garnishment: This is a process the Maintenance Enforcement Program can use to collect money for maintenance payments.
 This money may be salary, other income (e.g. investment income) or other money (e.g. tax refunds, bank accounts). - grounds: The reason for a divorce (set out in the federal Divorce Act) is referred to as grounds for a divorce.
 The only grounds for divorce is a breakdown of the marriage.
-There are three ways to establish this breakdown - a year where the parties live separate and apart, adultery and physical or mental cruelty.
+There are three ways to establish this breakdown a year where the parties live separate and apart, adultery and physical or mental cruelty.